commercetools/sphere-node-sdk/docs/CLIENT.md

 > When a promise is rejected, the response object contains a field `originalRequest`, providing some information about the related request (`endpoint`, `payload`).
 This is useful to better understand the error in relation with the failed request.

 ### Error handling
-As the HTTP API [handles errors](https://github.com/sphereio/sphere-node-connect#error-handling) _gracefully_ by providing a JSON body with error codes and messages, the `SphereClient` handles that by providing an intuitive way of dealing with responses.
+As the HTTP API _gracefully_ [handles errors](CONNECT#error-handling) by providing a JSON body with error codes and messages, the `SphereClient` handles that by providing an intuitive way of dealing with responses.

 Since a Promise can be either resolved or rejected, the result is determined by valuating the `statusCode` of the response:
 - `resolved` everything with a successful HTTP status code